 - a) Cash collected from council tax debtors belongs proportionately to Ealing Council and the GLA as billing authority and preceptor.
-There will therefore be a debtor/creditor position between Ealing Council and the GLA to be recognised since the net cash paid to the GLA in the year will not be the same as its true share of the cash collected from council taxpayers and - b) Cash collected from NNDR taxpayers by the Council (net of the cost of collection allowance) belongs to the Government, (or the GLA in the case of the Cross-Rail business rates supplement) and the amount not yet paid to the Government at the Balance Sheet date shall be included in the Balance Sheet as a creditor.
-Similarly, if cash paid to the Government exceeds the cash collected from NNDR taxpayers (net of the billing authority's cost of collection allowance), the excess shall be included in the Balance Sheet as a debtor.
+There will therefore be a debtor/creditor position between Ealing Council and the GLA to be recognised since the net cash paid to the GLA in the year will not be the same as its true share of the cash collected from council taxpayers and - b) Cash collected from NNDR taxpayers by the Council (net of the cost of collection allowance) belongs proportionately to Ealing Council as billing authority and the Government and the GLA as preceptors.
+There will therefore be a debtor/creditor position between Ealing Council and the government and the GLA to be recognised since the net cash paid to the government and the GLA in the year will not be the same as its true share of the cash collected from council taxpayers.